WLNE-TV: News operation

 WLNE reporters at the Super Bowl Experience in Minnesota for Super Bowl LII.

-WLNE presently broadcasts 27 hours of locally produced newscasts each week (with five hours each weekday and one hour each on Saturdays and Sundays).
+From its inception in 1963 through November 30, 2025, local news was continuously broadcast on the WLNE channel 6 signal.
+As of December 1, 2025, when "ABC 6" programming moved to WJAR-DT2, the local newscasts went along with it.
+Initially, these newscasts continued to use the "ABC 6" branding and were produced from WLNE's Providence studios by its own in-house staff, with weather and sports reports provided by WJAR.
+"NBC 10" news talent filled in for "ABC 6" anchors when the latter was unavailable.
+This practice continued until January 9, 2026.
+On January 10, "ABC 6"'s social media pages were updated to the "Coastal ABC" name and logo.
+Also on this date, WJAR-DT2 began simulcasting "NBC 10" newscasts.
+On January 12, it was announced that "Coastal ABC" would officially launch on-air on January 19, with its own newscasts produced from WJAR's studios in Cranston.

-For most of its history, WLNE has placed a distant third in the market, behind WJAR and WPRI.
-The station has been known for numerous turnovers in format, talent and management over the years for the purpose of increasing its newscast ratings and sales revenue, all having little or no effect.
-Under Global Broadcasting's ownership, changes in image and news coverage resulted in a marginal ratings increase and for a time, ABC6 News was promoted as "New England's Fastest Growing News".
+For most of its history, WLNE had placed a distant third in the market when it broadcast local news, behind WJAR and WPRI.
+The station had been known for numerous turnovers in format, talent and management over the years for the purpose of increasing its newscast ratings and sales revenue, all having little or no effect.
+Under Global Broadcasting's ownership, changes in image and news coverage resulted in a marginal ratings increase and for a time, ABC 6 News was promoted as "New England's Fastest Growing News".
 The ratings surge did not last for long.
 However, on March 29, 2011, WLNE scored its first late news victory in years, finishing number one at 11 p.m. following the series premiere of network medical drama Body of Proof, which was filmed entirely in Rhode Island for its first season.

 On October 24, 2007, WLNE announced that infamous former Providence mayor and WPRO personality Vincent "Buddy" Cianci would join the station as chief political analyst and contributing editor starting on November 1.
 Cianci was a political analyst at WLNE in the late 1980s.
-As part of his duties at the station, he moderated a daily segment on ABC6 News.
-It was first entitled Your Attention Please and was co-moderated in-studio by former Chief Reporter Jim Hummel.
+As part of his duties at the station, he moderated a daily segment on ABC 6 News.
+It was first entitled Your Attention Please and was co-moderated in-studio by former chief reporter Jim Hummel.
 Following Hummel's departure from the station in July 2008, it was changed to Buddy TV and weeknight anchor John DeLuca became co-moderator.
-The segment aired live during the former ABC6 News First at Four with Cianci first appearing in-studio and then from the East Providence studios of WPRO, where the segment was simulcast during his weekday show that aired from 2 p.m. to 6 p.m.
-In October 2008, he started co-hosting the Sunday morning public affairs program ABC6 News On the Record with DeLuca.
+The segment aired live during the former ABC 6 News First at Four with Cianci first appearing in-studio and then from the East Providence studios of WPRO, where the segment was simulcast during his weekday show that aired from 2 p.m. to 6 p.m.
+In October 2008, he started co-hosting the Sunday morning public affairs program ABC 6 News On the Record with DeLuca.